(From Old Corral image collection)

 Johnny Mack Brown and Raymond Hatton (with shotgun) have the drop on Marshall Reed (black shirt) and Terry Frost (red shirt) in a lobby card and a crop/blowup from GENTLEMAN FROM TEXAS (Monogram, 1946).
-Left to right in the background are Steve Clark (suit) and Lew Morphy (on the white horse).
+Left to right in the background are Steve Clark (suit) and Lew Morphy (behind JMB's horse).

 For his All-American exploits on the football field, Brown was inducted into the College Football Hall of Fame in 1957, and the Rose Bowl Hall Of Fame in 2001.
 As with many of the old cowboy stars, he did make guest/cameo appearances in a few later westerns, such as THE BOUNTY KILLER (1965), REQUIEM FOR A GUNFIGHTER (1965) and APACHE UPRISING (1966).
 Brown also spent about six months touring with the Tommy Scott Wild West Show (am unsure of the year that he did this, but you'll find a photo of JMB with the Scott Show in the following webpages).